-summary of Wildlife Management Area (WMA) deer harvest and hunter activity is presented in Figure 1.
-The majority of data was collected Asimilary of whome management Area (wind) door harvest and harvest reporting is required from hunters on most WMAs.
+A summary of Wildlife Management Area (WMA) deer harvest and hunter activity is presented in Figure 1.
+The majority of data was collected from self-service permit stations.
+Mandatory check-in and harvest reporting is required from hunters on most WMAs.